Searching for local associations while controlling the false discovery rate: Genetic Underpinning of WHR Across Sexes

-We study the genetic basis of Waist-Hip Ratio (WHR) across sexes using the UK Biobank data \citep{bycroft2018}; see Appendix \ref{app:gwas} for details.
+We study the genetic basis of Waist-Hip Ratio (WHR) across sexes using the UK Biobank data \citep{bycroft2018}.
+Understanding sex-specific effects could help inform more precise and personal medical decisions, for example by refining genetic risk scores.
 Previous studies have examined sex-specific effects for WHR or WHR adjusted for BMI, identifying between 7 and 44 sex-specific loci \citep{heid2010meta, randall2013sex, winkler2015influence, shungin2015new, funkhouser2020deciphering}.
-Given the relatively small number of loci discovered in prior research, we anticipate a high proportion of global effects.
+Given the relatively few sex-specific loci discovered in prior research, we anticipate a high proportion of global effects.

 We work with $n=346,119$ unrelated British individuals for whom we have genotypes ($p=591,513$ variants) and measures on sex (46.35\% male), age, height, weight, BMI, waist and hip circumference.
+While we focus on common variants and unrelated individuals, our method is more generally applicable in all settings where valid knockoffs are available, including for the analysis of rare variants and related individuals \citep{sesia2021false}.
 We define WHR = waist circumference / hip circumference.
+After the construction of knockoff variables with the approach of \citet{sesia2021false} and the assembly of cloaked data, the analysis described below takes approximately 15 hours on a computing cluster.
+We refer to Appendix A5 for additional computational details.

-We apply {\em aLKF} using the specialized implementation described in Appendix~\ref*{subsec:adaptation-gwas}, designed for large-scale GWAS data with a very large number $p$ of explanatory variables.
-This implementation leverages lasso models and two key computational shortcuts: pre-screening and batch computation of importance scores.
+We apply {\em aLKF} using the implementation described in Appendix A2.3, designed for large-scale GWAS data with a very large number $p$ of explanatory variables.
+This leverages lasso models and two key computational shortcuts: pre-screening and batch computation of importance scores.
 The lasso models adjust for the following covariates: age, age squared, the first five genetic principal components, and sex (if applicable).
 The target FDR level is $\alpha = 0.1$.
-Similar to the simulation in Section \ref{subsec:simulation-genetic} and as discussed in Appendix~\ref*{subsec:adaptation-gwas-LD} and~\ref{app:gwas}, inference is conducted using blocks of SNPs, with median width equal to 81 kilobases (kb), as the units of inference.
+As in the simulation in Section~\ref{subsec:simulation-genetic}, and detailed in Appendices A2.3.4 and A5, inference is performed at the level of SNP groups, with a median group width of 81 kilobases (kb).
+In real data, this resolution offers a practical balance between power and precision of the tested hypotheses \citep{sesia2020multi, sesia2021false, gablenz2025catch}.

-To learn an informative partition function, after pre-screening, we fit a lasso model including all possible pairwise interactions between each of the pre-screened SNPs and sex; see Appendix~\ref*{subsec:adaptation-gwas-LD} for further details on the process.
-This leads to the definition of 15,001 block-level hypotheses for the full sample and 175 hypotheses each for males and females.
+To learn an informative partition function, after pre-screening, we fit a lasso model including all possible pairwise interactions between the pre-screened SNPs and sex; see Appendix A2.3.4 for further details.
+This leads to the definition of 15,001 SNP-group-level hypotheses for the full sample and 175 hypotheses each for males and females.

 As shown in Table~\ref{tab:num_rejections_whr_ukb}, aLKF yields 541 rejections, of which 57 are sex-specific (46 for females and 11 for males).
 Of the 46 female-specific rejections, 41 are unique to females, while 5 are shared with males.
 Overall, the number of local rejections for females or males slightly exceeds those reported in prior studies \citep{heid2010meta, randall2013sex, funkhouser2020deciphering, winkler2015influence}, while remaining within a comparable range.
 The larger number of loci identified for females aligns with previous findings, which observed multiple variants with significant effects in females but smaller or no effects in males \citep{heid2010meta, randall2013sex, winkler2015influence, funkhouser2020deciphering}.